RockingShip/untangle/BUILD.md

     # sort and unique.
     # Use ultra-fast add-if-not-found, however be aware of false positives.
-    # There are so no presets available so raise limits that fit four memory model.
+    # There are so no presets available so raise limits that fit your memory model.
+    # use `--text=3` to sort and unique the resulting signatures.
     # Output will contain 57412551 signatures and 57412551 imprints.
     ./gensignature 4n9.db 5 --pure --load=signatures-5n9-pure.1.lst --no-generate --no-sort --maxsignature=100000000 --maximprint=500000000 --ainf --interleave=1 --text=3 >signatures-5n9-pure.2.lst